quai20/TOOTSEA/README.md

 * [X] Contribution guidelines
 * [ ] Release

+## Testing
+You can test some basic behaviours of Tootsea by running `run_tests`, which runs every `test_xxx.m` test file present in the `tests` directory.
+If you want to contribute to the code, please consider adding your tests there.

 ## Contributing to `TOOTSEA`

 Should one want to propose a change or new feature, please file an issue through the GitHub interface.
 Bug reports specifically may be made here.
 When proposing a change/new feature, or reporting a bug, please illustrate the issue with a minimal reproducible example, including texts, codes and resultant outputs.

 By contributing to this project, you agree to follow the [Code of conduct](docs/codeOfconduct.md)